 Different industrial parks fulfill these criteria to differing degrees.
 Many small communities have established industrial parks with only access to a nearby highway, and with only the basic utilities and roadways.Public transportation options may be limited or non-existent.

-Industrial parks in developing countries such as Pakistan face a myriad of additional difficulties.
+Industrial parks in developing countries such as India face a myriad of additional difficulties.
 This includes the availability of a skilled workforce and the clustering together of radically different industrial sectors (pharmaceuticals and heavy engineering, for example), which often leads to unfavorable outcomes for quality centered industries.[10]

 An industrial park specializing inbiotechnology is called a biotechnology industrial park.
 It may also be known as a bio-industrial park or eco-industrial cluster.

 Flatted factories exist in cities likeSingapore andHong Kong, where land is scarce.
 These are typically similar toflats, but house individual industries instead.
-Flatted factories have cargo lifts and roads that serve each level, providing access to each factory lot.
+Flatted factories have cargo lifts and some have roads that serve each level, providing access to each factory lot.